-My son Ben and his grandpa Jim have established the lodge’s Chimney Corner Restaurant as their favorite place on earth.
+My son Ben and his grandpa Jim have established the lodge’s Chimney Corner Restaurant as their favourite place on earth.
 Massive windows gaze longingly at the mountain.
 Inside, we warm ourselves at an immense stone hearth, drinking hot chocolate while trading ski stories.

 Family Fun at Norquay

-It’s only five minutes from Banff, so you can sleep in and still get a full day on the slopes at Mt.
-Norquay.
+It’s only five minutes from Banff, so you can sleep in and still get a full day on the slopes at Mt Norquay.
 Skiing here is a great way to finish your Big 3 odyssey.
 Let your muscles release on these long, flowing runs.

 Make turns down the famous North American, a challenging black diamond speckled with bumps, while vistas of Banff town centre span out below.
 For an extra thrill, try night skiing.
 The resort is lit from 5-10 p.m.